 As you walk around Venice, keep an eye out for small bacari serving delicious cicchetti and tramezzini.
 Alternatively, this guided tour will introduce you to the flavours and traditions of Venetian finger food.

 Sightseeing Tips for Venice, Italy

-26. Head Early to the Most Famous Sights
+26. Head Early to Venice’s Most Famous Sights

 To avoid the crowds and queues, make sure that you head early to Venice’s most famous sights.
 For example, St. Mark’s Basilica and its bell tower.
-Queues there can be an hour long.
-If you turn up right before the start of opening times, you can minimise or totally avoid queuing.
+Queues here can be an hour or so long.
+However, if you turn up right before opening times, you can minimise or totally avoid queuing.

 For all its worldwide famous sights and museums, Venice is also incredibly rich in hidden gems.
 No other destination gives you as much satisfaction as Venice when exploring it off the beaten path.

 Quirky corners coupled with curious stories abound here.
 Make sure that you experience as many of them as possible for yourself.
 This blog post gives you pointers for 101 little-known yet fabulous things to do in Venice.
+And this blog post will reveal to you the haunted Venice of ghostly apparitions, centuries-old legends, and even mysterious crypts.
 Have a look!

 28. See Venice from the Water

 Venice was designed to be seen from the water.
 Its lavish palaces have their most splendid facades turned towards the canals.
 Its most important buildings are on the water’s edge.